vedantwpatil/FocusFrame/README.md

 ## Hardware

 The software was written on macOS utilizing the m3 max chip so the frame rate and video encoding speeds may vary

+## Dependencies

+This software requires golang as well as ffprobe and ffmpeg which it uses for the primary screen capture and the video editing pipeline